Nipawin Bible College

-Nipawin Bible College is an evangelical interdenominational training school on a 110 acre site just south of Nipawin, Saskatchewan.
-The college is affiliated with the Canadian Council of Christian Charities, the Saskatchewan Association of Theological Colleges (SATC), and the Evangelical Fellowship of Canada (EFC).
-Jason Elford is currently the Interim President at the college.
+Nipawin Bible College is an evangelical nondenominational training school on a 110 acre site just south of Nipawin, Saskatchewan, Canada.
+Jason Elford is currently the President at the college.

 History

 Nipawin Bible College, incorporated as Two Rivers Bible Institute (TRBI), was founded in 1934 at the height of the Great Depression.
 Its first campus was located at the fork where the Leather River joins with the Carrot River.
 In 1957, after several years of damaging floods, the school relocated to its present campus 1 mi south of Nipawin, Saskatchewan.

 Campus

 Nipawin Bible College owns 110 acres (45 ha) of land just south of Nipawin, Saskatchewan.
 Of this land approximately 30 acres is developed for Campus use.

-The campus uses 4 main buildings:
+The campus uses five main buildings: